 As such a DBS disclosure certificate can be re-used at the discretion of the employer, but it is only as relevant and accurate up to the date it was issued.
 When considering employing someone new, companies should ensure that they request a current up-to-date background screening check and that the screening they select is appropriate for the position.

-Can I request a DBS check for myself?
+8. Can I Request a DBS Check for Myself?

 At present, a person cannot request a personal DBS check for themselves.
 DBS checks are primarily designed and created for organisations and businesses to make the best recruitment decisions with accurate and up to date information.
 As such only appropriate bodies such as an employer or recruitment agency can apply.

-However, should an individual have the need or desire to request a background screening check on themselves, we at CBS can offer a Basic Level Disclosure service – this provides you with all non-spent convictions under the Rehabilitation of Offenders Act 1974 (ROA).
-CBS can offer this check as these checks are not job specific and, can be used for any purpose.
+However, should an individual have the need or desire to request a background screening check on themselves, we at CBScreening can offer a Basic Level Disclosure service as these are not job specific and can be used for any purpose– this provides you with all non-spent convictions under the Rehabilitation of Offenders Act 1974 (ROA).

 Personal DBS checks are also offered and can be essential for those who are self-employed (e.g. self-employed couriers) and are usually required for the following:

 - For a new job or volunteer work